TOPBYT-GitHub/TOSBall-sRepo/README.md

 Visual Studio Code, might start using notepad++ but idk

-# What HTML elements do you know?
+# What HTML elements do you know? "<>" would fuck up things so i removed it, when coding MAKE SURE TO DO IT LIKE THIS: "<big>Hello!</big>"

 big, b, i, style, body, !DOCTYLE html, p, title, html, head, h1 to <h5, video, audio (might be more but idk)